microsoft/Accera/docs/Manual/03 Schedules.md

 [//]: # (Version: v1.2.1)

 # Section 3: Schedules
-We begin this section with `nest` from [Section 2](<02%20Simple%20Affine%20Loop%20Nests.md>), which captures the logic of matrix-matrix multiplication.
-We use `nest` to create a `Schedule`, which controls the execution order of the nest iterations.
-Schedules are target-independent, in the sense that the same schedule can be used to emit code for multiple target platforms.
+We begin with `nest` from [Section 2](<02%20Simple%20Affine%20Loop%20Nests.md>) which captures the logic of matrix-matrix multiplication.
+We use `nest` to create a `Schedule` that controls the execution order of the nest's iterations.
+Schedules are target-independent in the sense that the same schedule can be used to emit code for multiple target platforms.

 We create a default schedule as follows:
 ```python